docker/docs/docker-for-mac/osxfs.md

 We appreciate your understanding as we continue development of the product and work on all dimensions of performance.
 We want to continue to work with the community on this, so please continue to report issues as you find them.
-We look forward to collaborting with you on ideas and on the source code itself.
+We look forward to collaborating with you on ideas and on the source code itself.